syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the ID for each tab's content panel.
+Specifies the ID for each tab's content panel.